-All ingredients are mixed thoroughly into a paste which is spread on the mould, drying process is natural under the sun.
+All ingredients are mixed thoroughly into a paste which is spread on the mould, the drying process is natural under the sun.

 Information submitted by the maker and edited by the Future Materials Bank.

-Recycled paper, flour, water, seed, nutrient
+Recycled paper, flour, water, seeds, nutrient

 Guillaume Credoz, Phillipine Harb, Shant Chillirjian, Shant Antaynilian, Laetitia jbeily